Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-17.md

   - F1-Score
   - Accuracy

-### 4. Multiclass Classification
+### Multiclass Classification
 - Predicting Passenger Class (`Pclass`) using Logistic Regression.
-- Understanding multiclass classification problems.
 - Introduction to:
   - One-vs-Rest (OvR)
   - Multinomial (Softmax) Classification
-- Training and testing a multiclass Logistic Regression model.
+- Training and testing a multiclass classification model.

-### 5. Multiclass Model Evaluation

-- Evaluating multiclass predictions.
-- Generating a multiclass Confusion Matrix.
-- Interpreting the Classification Report for multiple classes.
-- Comparing prediction performance across different passenger classes.

-### 6. Model Comparison
+### Model Comparison

-- Comparing Binary Classification and Multiclass Classification.
+- Comparing Binary and Multiclass Classification.
-- Understanding:
-  - Number of classes
-  - Prediction methods
+- Difference in prediction methods and outputs.
-  - Output interpretation
-  - Confusion Matrix differences
-  - Sigmoid vs Softmax functions
+- Understanding Sigmoid and Softmax functions.
+- Comparing confusion matrices for different classification tasks.

-### 7. Practice Exercises
+### Practice Exercises
 - Improving Binary Classification by adding the **Pclass** feature.
-- Comparing prediction accuracy before and after feature addition.
+- Comparing model performance before and after feature addition.
-- Understanding the effect of feature selection on model performance.
 - Experimenting with different probability thresholds using `predict_proba()`.
-- Observing the effect of threshold changes on classification results and confusion matrices.
+- Observing the effect of threshold changes on prediction accuracy.

 ---

-## Practical Activities Performed

-During the practical session, I performed the following activities:

-- Loaded and explored the Titanic dataset.
-- Selected appropriate input features and target variables.
-- Split the dataset into training and testing sets.
-- Built and trained a Binary Logistic Regression model.
-- Generated survival predictions for the testing dataset.
-- Evaluated model performance using Accuracy, Confusion Matrix, and Classification Report.
-- Built and trained a Multiclass Logistic Regression model for passenger class prediction.
-- Generated predictions for multiclass classification.
-- Compared Binary and Multiclass Logistic Regression models.
-- Added an additional feature (`Pclass`) to improve binary classification performance.
-- Experimented with custom probability thresholds using `predict_proba()`.
-- Analyzed how changing the decision threshold affected prediction results.

----

-## Key Learning Outcomes
+## Learning Outcomes

-By the end of today's session, I was able to:
+At the end of today's session, I was able to:

 - Understand the working principle of Logistic Regression.
-- Differentiate between Binary and Multiclass Classification.
+- Differentiate between Binary and Multiclass Classification problems.
-- Train Logistic Regression models using Scikit-learn.
+- Build and train Logistic Regression models using Scikit-learn.
 - Evaluate classification models using Accuracy, Precision, Recall, F1-Score, and Confusion Matrix.
 - Understand the concepts of One-vs-Rest and Multinomial Classification.
-- Analyze the impact of feature selection on model performance.
+- Analyze how feature selection and probability thresholds affect model performance.
-- Understand how decision thresholds influence classification outcomes.
-- Compare different classification approaches for Machine Learning applications.
+- Interpret classification results for different Machine Learning tasks.

 ---

 ## Conclusion

-Today's session provided practical knowledge of Logistic Regression for both Binary and Multiclass Classification using the Titanic dataset.
-Through model training, evaluation, comparison, and hands-on exercises, I learned how to develop classification models, interpret evaluation metrics, improve prediction performance through feature selection, and analyze the effect of decision thresholds.
-These concepts form an essential foundation for solving real-world classification problems in Machine Learning.
+Today's practical session gave me a clear understanding of Logistic Regression and its use in solving classification problems.
+By working with the Titanic dataset, I learned how to build, evaluate, and compare Binary and Multiclass Classification models using different performance metrics.
+I also understood how feature selection and decision thresholds can influence prediction accuracy, making this session an important step in learning Machine Learning classification techniques.